Zileuton extended-release tablets

 Zileuton extended-release tablets are used for:

-Preventing and treating asthma in patients 12 years old and older.
+Preventing asthma attacks.
+It is also used for long-term treatment of asthma.
 It may also be used for other conditions as determined by your doctor.

 Zileuton extended-release tablets are a leukotriene synthesis inhibitor.
 It works by blocking the formation of a substance called leukotriene, which helps to decrease certain asthma and allergy symptoms.

 Do NOT use zileuton extended-release tablets if:

 - you are allergic to any ingredient in zileuton extended-release tablets

 - you have liver disease or persistent abnormal liver function tests

 - you are taking terfenadine

 Contact your doctor or health care provider right away if any of these apply to you.